DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Method: Lightweight Drift Control

 For annealing tasks, reward-based bases ($\vs_1$ and $s_1$) are automatically dismissed.

 \paragraph{Weighted Particle Simulation.}

 As discussed in \cref{sec:inference_time_scaling}, we simulate the Feynman-Kac-type Fokker-Planck equation~\eqref{eq:pde_freedom} using the SMC/weighted particle method detailed in~\cref{alg:weighted_particle_implementation}.
 The key difference from G-SMC~\cref{eq:particle_system} is the use of the controlled drift $\tilde \vv_t + \vb_t$ and the residual potential $\phi_t = g_t + h_t(\cdot; \vb_t)$.
 To prevent weight collapse, particles are resampled when the Effective Sample Size (ESS) drops below a threshold $\tau$.
-These principled versions with resampling are denoted VCG and ECG-SMC.
-For high-dimensional problems where reweighting can be unstable, we also consider simpler variants, denoted VCG and ECG, which omit the resampling steps.
+These principled versions with resampling are denoted VCG-SMC/ECG-SMC.
+For high-dimensional problems where resampling introduces additional stochastic instability, we also consider simpler variants, denoted VCG/ECG, which use the low-variance residual potential $\phi_t$, retain continuous path-level weights, but omit resampling steps.

-Our method adds minimal computational overhead.
-The primary cost is solving a small $n \times n$ linear system at each time step, where $n$ is the number of bases, typically $n\leq 3$ in our experiments.
+Our method adds modest computational overhead.
+The linear solve itself is negligible, while the dominant additional cost comes from evaluating basis functions and building a small $n \times n$ linear system at each time step, where $n$ is the number of bases, typically $n\leq 3$ in our experiments.
 The components of this system ($\mA_t$ and $\vc_t$) are computed as expectations over the current weighted particles, reusing terms like the score $\nabla \log \cev p_t$ and the reward gradient $\nabla r_t$ that are already computed for the base guidance drift.
 While accurate evaluation of the score Laplacian $\Delta \log \cev p_t$ can improve control quality, efficiency is preserved with stochastic approximations, and thus the per-step overhead remains constant in dimension and fully parallelizable across particles, resulting in moderate runtime increase compared to the pure guidance baseline (\cf, empirical results in \cref{tab:gmm_elapsed_time_final,tab:dw4_elapsed_time_corrected}).

 \IncMargin{1.6em}